top of page

 China - Dunhuang (Chinese Ribbon Dance)

 This dance is an ancient folk dance that has been performed since the Han dynasty, the ribbon dance is performed in gratitude and honor.
+Dancers not only learn traditional foot and head movements, but also learn how to manipulate the ribbon to create imagery of rainbows, waterfalls, and dragons.

 Cuba.png